plandek-utils/cache-utils/README.md

 - `deno fmt src`: format files
 - `deno lint src`: lint files
-- `deno dev`: run tests on each change in mod.ts
-- `deno run test && deno run lcov && deno run html`: run the tests with coverage, then convert to lcov and prepare in `html_cov` an HTML export of the coverage info.
+- `deno run ci`: run the tests with coverage, then convert to lcov and prepare in `html_cov` an HTML export of the coverage info.